WELCOME TO TRUE TO SEED ~ Coeur d’Alene Seed Sharing Library!

 A plant produces seeds in order to reproduce itself.
 Just like an egg has to be fertilized to become a new animal, a seed must be pollinated to produce a new plant.
 Understanding pollination is key to getting seeds to produce the plants you want.
 Some plants are self-pollinating—the male and female parts are contained within a single flower that fertilizes itself.
 Other plants, called cross-pollinators, have separate male and female flowers and pollen must travel from one flower to another in order for fertilization to occur.

 Why is seed saving important?

-Saving seeds doesn’t only help improve agricultural biodiversity, but helps farmers and researchers find varieties of crops that grow better in different regions.
+Saving seeds not only helps improve agricultural biodiversity, but helps farmers and researchers find varieties of crops that grow better in different regions.
 Seed saving is central to the ideals of sustainability and food security, especially in times of concern about climate change and food safety.
 Seed saving represents our original relationship to the land, a mutual connection between us as humans and the plant kingdom.

 Help Us Grow Local Seed!

 Our intention is to grow more local seed for the benefit of our own regional food system.
 We’re focusing on preserving varieties that grow well in our area, increasing food security and local resilience.
 What can you do to help?
 Grow out seed!
 Our “Grow Out Program” gives anyone, with our guidance, an opportunity to grow out a specific variety to provide seed back to the library.
 If interested in this program, please email us at Truetoseed@gmail.com for more information!